Every fall, full-time UAF faculty members, postdoctoral researchers and graduate students

 from all disciplines and campuses are eligible to apply for awards of up to $6,000

 for mentoring undergraduate research and scholarly learning opportunities.

 Dr. Elaine Drew (standing) Kevin Huo, Fiona Fadum and Jason Kells (L-R)

-Funding options include; fellowships for undergraduate students, travel for undergraduate students, limited travel for the mentor, and supplies and/or services to help support undergraduate research and scholarly activity initiatives.
+Funding options include; fellowships for undergraduate students, travel for undergraduate students, as well as supplies and/or services to help support undergraduate research and scholarly activity initiatives.

 - Individuals receiving awards must have their mentored students participate in Research

 and Creative Activity Day on April 6, 2023 and complete an evaluation.